 Distance from Orlando to Tarpon Springs by car: 113 miles, about 2 hours

 If you’re going to Tarpon Springs, Florida, you’re going to see the sponge docks.

 Built up by the community of Greeks who immigrated to this part of Florida, the Tarpon Springs sponge industry at one point was exporting more sponges than Florida was exporting citrus!

 These sponges, collected by divers from the ocean, are high quality and have become the center of a fun day out as you can walk along seeing the sponging boats and experiencing delicious Greek restaurants and bakeries.

-If you visit downtown, you’ll also be walking through history as this area with its antiques and art galleries is on the National Register of Historic Places.
+If you visit downtown, you’ll also encounter plenty of antique shops and art galleries that put this area on the National Register of Historic Places.

 13. New Smyrna Beach

-Distance from Orlando to New Smyrna: 55 miles, 55 minutes
+Distance from Orlando to New Smyrna Beach by car: 55 miles, about 55 minutes

 With great waves for more advanced surfers and plenty of white sandy beaches, New Smyrna Beach is a popular day trip option for couples and families with teens.

 Check out the drive-on beaches where you can drive over packed sand to park your car and surf gear directly in front of the waves.